-In 2017, I did a three part series on lessons I gleaned from my time in Brazil, including one on small groups and another on church leadership.
+In 2017, I did a three part series on lessons gleaned from a trip to Brazil, including one on small groups and another on church leadership.
 This post was part two, where I talked about an amazing church I visited, designed from the ground up for ministry.
-It's a perfect supplement to the Unleashed class we're featuring this month...
+It's a perfect complement to the Unleashed class we're promoting this month...

 In some ways, evangelism is becoming more difficult.
 People are gradually becoming more secular, more alienated, more resistant.
 Traditional ways of reaching people are not working as well.
 Therefore, new methods must be explored.
 Or old methods, perhaps.

 The classic book, Ministry of Healing, on page 143, contains this well known quote:

 Christ's method alone will give true success in reaching the people.
 The Savior mingled with men as one who desired their good.
 He showed His sympathy for them, ministered to their needs, and won their confidence.
 Then He bade them, "Follow Me."